nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    * Name

-     * Contacts matching at least one of the name keywords provided will be returned.
+     * Contact with a name matching at least one of the name keywords provided will be considered to have fulfilled the contact name search criteria.

    * Tag

-     * Contacts containing tags which match at least one of the tag keywords provided will be returned.
+     * Contacts containing tags which match at least one of the tag keywords provided will be considered to have fulfilled the contact tag search criteria.

  * Only contacts matching all search parameters provided will be returned.

  Examples:

-  * `fincontact n/john` returns `John` and `John doe`
+  * `findcontact n/john` returns all contacts with the word `john` in their name, e.g. `john` and `john doe`

-  * `findcontact n/Bob Abraham` returns `Bob Lim`, `Tommy Abraham`
+  * `findcontact n/Bob Abraham` returns all contacts with the word `Bob` or `Abraham` in their name, e.g. `Bob Lim`, `Tommy Abraham`

   * `findcontact t/friend` returns all contacts with the tag `friend`